-Peter M., a representative of a church, that's native to Rancho Santa Fe, called saber in regards to uneven walkways, that are creating trip hazards.
-We scheduled him for an evaluation with one of our Design Specialist.
+Peter M., a representative of a church in Rancho Santa Fe, called Saber to assess trip hazards caused by uneven walkways.
+We scheduled him for an evaluation.

-Ron C. a saber design specialist walked the property with Peter, and confirmed that we can indeed help him eliminate his trip hazards with our PolyLevel product.
+Design Specialist Ron C. walked the property with Peter, and confirmed that we can indeed help him eliminate his trip hazards using our innovative PolyLevel product.

-PolyLevel foreman Scott L. and crew arrived to the job site on time and prepared to perform the work.
-They were able to successfully lift the low side of the concrete walk ways with polyurethane, eliminating the trip hazards in the areas of concern.
+PolyLevel foreman Scott L. and crew arrived at the job site on time and prepared to perform the work.
+They successfully lifted the low side of the concrete walkways with the polyurethane foam, eliminating the trip hazards in the areas of concern.

 Peter was happy with the work performed by Scott and his crew.
 He gave them a great review.